 Hotel Review: The Langham Sydney, A Delicious Fusion of Australia’s Old World Elegance and New World Sophistication

 Sydney is a great destination for a host of reasons from the dining, culture and art scene to just getting lost for hours in its many city parks.
-The world’s well- heeled travelers have found a favorite respite of fine accommodations there; and it is the Langham, Sydney.
+The world’s well- heeled travellers have found a favourite respite of fine accommodations there; and it is the Langham, Sydney.

-The Langham, Sydney is located along a tree strewn street in the center of the Miller’s Point neighborhood, which includes a few shops, eateries and historical residences dating back to the 1800s.
-The neighborhood is Western Harbour which was once a thriving fishing port, but is now the new hot spot with waterfront bistros and seafood eateries.
+The Langham, Sydney is located along a tree strewn street in the centre of the Miller’s Point neighbourhood, which includes a few shops, eateries and historical residences dating back to the 1800s.
+The neighbourhood is Western Harbour which was once a thriving fishing port, but is now the new hot spot with waterfront bistros and seafood eateries.

 Fronting the Edwardian era hotel buildings is a peculiar pink 1945 vintage London taxi.
 A doorman with top hat and tails greets the hotel’s nattily dressed guests as they pass.
-Beyond the glistening white marble foyer is a lovely drawing room well-lit with sparkly pendant chandeliers, elegant furnishings and immediately impressive artworks setting and environment as one would a living room in a fine home.
+Beyond the glistening white marble foyer is a lovely drawing room well-lit with sparkly pendant chandeliers, elegant furnishings and immediately impressive artworks setting an environment as one would a living room in a fine home.

-It is a sophisticated city much like Singapore or Dubai with so much to do from the wonderful plays and operas put on at the iconic Sydney Opera House a to the endless parks, museum, and attractions such as the nearby Royal Botanic Gardens, Sydney Observatory, Susannah Place Museum and Circular Quay.
-The epicurean scene is also one for the cultivated palate with some of the top Micheline star restaurants in the world located in the city.
+It is a sophisticated city much like Singapore or Dubai with so much to do from the wonderful plays and operas put on at the iconic Sydney Opera House to the endless parks, museum, and attractions such as the nearby Royal Botanic Gardens, Sydney Observatory, Susannah Place Museum and Circular Quay.
+The epicurean scene is also one for the cultivated palate with some of the top Michelin starred restaurants in the world located in the city.

 The concept was to create a space that was light, intimate and that would give their guests a feeling of being at home in an elegant yet relaxed environment.
 Guests will instantly pick up on how noticeably bright and airy the décor is with light and fresh interiors in white and gray interrupted by pops of salmon pinks, turquoise, and deep reds to create a cheerful environment that uplifts the spirit.

 Parisian-style shutters cover large arched windows and when open flood the rooms with natural sunlight.
-The accommodations vary in size and layout with many having expansive terraces and others Juliet balconies overlooking Sydney’s skyline or the boats coming and going in the Western Harbour.
+The accommodations vary in size and layout, with many having expansive terraces and others with Juliet balconies overlooking Sydney’s skyline or the boats coming and going in the Western Harbour.

 The dining experience at the Langham is what one would expect from one of the finest hotels in Australia.
 The Palm Court provides a fine-dining experience led by Executive Chef, Dave Whitting, who curates a menu of innovated haute Australian cuisine using local products supported by an extensive and eclectic wine list.

-Next door is the Chan day spa providing a range of treatments from massages to facials?
+Next door is the Chan day spa providing a range of treatments from massages to facials.
 There’s also a state of the art health club with Jacuzzi, saunas and steam room.